Winter Loversland

-Winter Loversland is the first Christmas album, and third studio album overall, by American recording artist Tamar Braxton.
+Winter Loversland is the first Christmas album, and third studio album overall, by American singer Tamar Braxton.
 The album was released on November 11, 2013, by Epic Records and Streamline Records.

 Background and composition

 Winter Loversland is a 10 track set, with 8 traditional "Sleigh Ride", "Santa Baby", "Santa Claus is Coming To Town", "Away in a Manger / Little Drummer Boy", "Merry Christmas Darling", "The Chipmunk Song (Christmas Don't Be Late", "Silent Night", "Have Yourself a Merry Little Christmas" and 2 original songs "No Gift" and "She Can Have You".

 On the Target edition of "Winter Loversland", it has 2 additional bonus tracks added to the track listing, including "Santa Bring My Baby (Winter Loversland)" and "Watchin' Me (Yep, I Know It)".
 The song "Watchin' Me (Yep, I Know It) was originally set to be featured on Braxton's sophomore album Love and War (2013).

 Critical reaction

 Huffington Post reviewed the album in an article, "hitting refresh on her R&B career in September with her new album, “Love and War,” Tamar Braxton has also released a new Christmas collection titled “Winter Loversland.”
 Most of the album’s selections are torchy and familiar, but there’s one standout example of what Braxton likes to call an “elephant-in-the-room song.”
 Here’s Braxton on the importance of R&B truth-telling — even during the most wonderful time of the year".